-“Well seeing as how we’ve been tasked with capturing creatures dangerous enough to rip either of our faces off thanks to your stupidity, I’d be inclined to agree.
+“Well seeing as how, thanks to your stupidity, we’ve been tasked with capturing creatures dangerous enough to rip either of our faces off, I’d be inclined to agree.
 Carry on.
 Long as Obrel gets his ergun, I’ll be happy.”

 Gax stopped and swung around, splashing loudly in the muck.
-“And what if it’s me who ends up with a ripped face, eh?”
+“Well, keep an eye out.
+I’d rather not end up with a ripped face.”

 “Damn you, elf,” he whined a bit too loud.

 A high-pitched whistle that devolved into a blubbery croak split the air.
 Gax raised his hands up midway as though the ground was soon to drop out beneath him, and his eyes darted this way and that.
 After a few moments of silence, he spun around slowly and continued onward to where he had seen the ergun just moments before.

 A large mound that seemed composed mostly of green slime, many different forms and colors of fungi, and fallen trees limbs mangled about large rocks blocked his view from where he was sure he had heard the call.
 He crept up to the hill, a grotesque pimple rising from decaying and fetid flesh, and peeked around it.

 He saw them, roughly a stone’s throw away.
 All he had to do was make a racket to lure them his way, then they’d capture any careless enough to run afoul of Dar’s traps, and slay the rest, harvesting their precious organs and oddly shaped bones to sell later.